mulderp/mulderp.github.com/_posts/2013-02-27-A-custom-rails-stack-with-chef.md

 Ha, there is node.json loaded, and that is Chef's way to define a node setup.
 Looking more carefully above, there are 2 details: The "run_list" and the "chef.json" part.
 The run_list defines, how a node conversion flows, while the json overrides attributes from cookbooks.

-The setup of these can be tricky.
+The setup of these can be tricky:

-Here are some learnings:

-* Getting a modern Ruby running is the first step for a new node.
-Right now, default VMs in Linux distrubtions seem Ruby 1.8.7 based.
+* Refer to [this post](http://thinkingonthinking.com/2013-12-11-Chef-and-Rubies) on how get Chef rwapping Ruby.
+Right now, on default VMs in Linux distrubtions, there is a an old Ruby 1.8.7.
 Those need an upgrade.

-For this, I found the cookbooks by Fletcher Nichol helpful, see [chef-rvm](https://github.com/fnichol/chef-rvm) and [chef-rbenv](https://github.com/fnichol/chef-rbenv).
-Also, I found [this Ruby wrapper cookbook](https://github.com/mlafeldt/ruby-cookbook) by [Mathias Lafeldt](https://twitter.com/mlafeldt) interesting, and this is certainly on my list for further investigation.
+## Passenger

-* Passenger is a Ruby gem that is partly compiled into Nginx or loaded as module in Apache.
+Passenger is a Ruby gem that is partly compiled into Nginx or loaded as module in Apache.
 Let's look at the nginx setup.
 The tricky parts are the system paths, thanks a lot to [@jtimberman](https://twitter.com/jtimberman) for helping me understand this better.
 There are interesting details behind this in yesterday's [office hours with Joshua](http://www.youtube.com/watch?v=ddMLvMvOUfg&feature=youtu.be).

 <pre>
   ...